kitchensjn/visualizing-human-genetic-diversity/visualizing-human-genetic-diversity.md

 <center style="font-style: italic;">
     <p style="font-size: 16px; max-width: 1000px; text-align: left;">
-        Figure 7 - Five interactive Euler diagrams of the 26 global samples using the broad geographic groupings from Biddanda et al. 2020.
+        <span style="font-weight: bold;">Figure 7 - Sharing of common variation within geographic regions.</span> Five interactive Euler diagrams of the 26 global samples using the broad geographic groupings from Biddanda et al. 2020.
     </p>
 </center>
 <br>

 It's easy for us to fall into the trap of thinking that humans are very genetically different.
-Historically, our ideas about the structure of human biological variation have been shaped by prominent physical traits, notably skin color, that appear to follow a geographic structure.
-But the genetic variants contributing to skin pigmentation are unrepresentative of the more general patterns of genetic sharing present between global human samples.
+Historically, our ideas about the structure of human biological variation have been shaped by a few visible physical traits, notably skin color, that have a geographic pattern.
+But the genetic variants contributing to skin pigmentation are unrepresentative of the more general patterns of genetic sharing present among groups of people sampled from across the world.
 The genetic changes involved in skin pigmentation differences can show striking geographic patterns (e.g. [SLC24A5](https://popgen.uchicago.edu/ggv/?data=%221000genomes%22&chr=15&pos=48426484)), but that is because they have been shaped by strong local adaptation to the climatic conditions that people encountered as they moved around the world.
-These loci are fascinating examples of adaptation but are also incredibly rare in comparison to the high degree of sharing that we see in much of human genetic variation.
+These loci are fascinating examples of adaptation but are also the exception in comparison to the high degree of sharing that we see for most of human genetic variation.

+### Acknowledgements

+We thank John Novembre, Arjun Biddanda, Molly Przeworski, Doc Edge, and the Coop Lab for their help during the editing of this post.

 ### Technical details

 We used the `geovar` package in Python to group the ~92 million variants included in the 1000 Genomes Project based on minor allele frequency (MAF).
 Variants were separated into five bins based (MAF=0%, 0%<MAF<1%, 1%<MAF<5%, 5%<MAF<10%, and MAF>10%), though two bins would have sufficed for this analysis (MAF<5% and MAF>5%).
 We used the `eulerr` in R to calculate the position and orientation of ellipses in the Euler diagrams.
 Unfortunately, exactly proportionally scaling the area of every region of this diagram becomes difficult to impossible as you increase the number of sets, or samples.
-Because of this, I have included two goodness-of-fit measurements provided by the `eulerr` package and described in further details in the package's [tutorial](https://cran.r-project.org/web/packages/eulerr/vignettes/introduction.html).
+Because of this, we have included two goodness-of-fit measurements provided by the `eulerr` package and described in further details in the package's [tutorial](https://cran.r-project.org/web/packages/eulerr/vignettes/introduction.html).
 For both measurements, values closer to zero have less error.
 Below is a table with these measurements for all of the Euler diagrams presented in this post:

 <br>